Thurman v. City of Torrington: Case

 In 1982, Tracey Thurman left her husband, Charles "Buck" Thurman, after a brief but violent marriage.
 She took with her their only child, Charles Jr. For eight months, the couple lived apart while Buck harassed Tracey and verbally threatened to kill her.

 In November 1982, Buck forcibly entered the home Tracey was staying at and removed Charles Jr..
 Charles Jr. was returned to his mother, but the police failed to accept the complaint of criminal trespass from the homeowner.

 Four days later, Buck stood in front of Tracey's car on a public street and verbally threatened her.
 Although there was a police officer nearby, he did not intervene until Buck broke the windshield of Tracey's car with his fist.
 Buck was convicted of breach of the peace and received a six-month suspended sentence with a two-year conditional discharge.
 He was ordered to stay away from Tracey, but within weeks, Buck resumed threatening Tracey.
 Tracey reported the behavior to police, but no effort was made to arrest Buck.

 Between January and May 1983, Buck made numerous threats to Tracey, violating the court order.
 She reported these threats to police, but no action was taken.
-On five separate occasions in May 1983, Tracey appeared at the Torrington Police Station to request the arrest of her husband because of his repeated threats of violence.
+On five occasions in May 1983, Tracey appeared at the Torrington Police Station to request the arrest of her husband because of his repeated threats of violence.
 The police gave Tracey various excuses for their inaction including "the officer who has your case is on vacation."

 On May 6, 1983, Tracey filed for and was granted a restraining order against Buck.

 On June 10, 1983, Buck arrived at the house Tracey was staying at and demanded to see her.
 Tracey remained inside and contacted the police.
 Fifteen minutes later, with no officer in sight, Tracey exited the house to speak to Buck.
-It was 25 minutes after Tracey's call until a single officer arrived, who sat in his car while Buck chased Tracey, grabbed her by the hair, and stabbed her 13 times.
+It was 25 minutes after Tracey's call until a single officer arrived, who sat in his patrol car while Buck chased Tracey, grabbed her by the hair, and stabbed her 13 times.